Punishment

 the one who speaks the untruth, since both the evil and the liar end up in the

-were a sinner on the move, and if I troubled any person in life, then let me
+a sinner on the move, and if I troubled any person in life, then let me suffer

-suffer death today just now.
+death today just now.
 But I am not such, nor have I done so.
-Whoever
+Whoever says that

-says that I am a devil even though I am not a devil, and whoever says that he
+I am a devil even though I am not a devil, and whoever says that he is innocent

-is innocent even though he is a sinner, may Indra, god of power and justice,
+even though he is a sinner, may Indra, god of power and justice, punish such a

-punish such a person with his mighty vajra.
-May such a liar fall to the deepest
+person with his mighty vajra.
+May such a liar fall to the deepest darkness as

 The social organisations are asked to be vigilant